 Brand perception can encompass things like sensations, moods, thoughts, and behavioral responses induced by brand interactions to things associated with a brand's design and visual identity, packaging style and format, communication methods, and environmental factors.

+Brand sentiment refers to the feeling expressed towards your brand.
+Brand sentiment can be expressed as positive, negative, or neutral.
 Rather than looking into quantitative data (number of comments, likes, and shares), brand sentiment looks at the context of what people are saying.

 Brand perception mapping

 A brand perception map is a visual display of data that signifies how brands are perceived in relation to their competition.
 It aids in recognizing differentiating factors and helps to measure positive and negative brand perceptions associated.

-Semiotics can be defined as the science of signs and symbols, typically garnered from the perspective of a particular culture, whereby it analyses symbols potentially embedded into a brand, typically depicted across areas of a brand, such as interactions, communication, packaging design, environment and so on.
+Semiotics can be defined as the science of signs and symbols, typically garnered from the perspective of a particular culture, whereby it analyses symbols potentially embedded into a brand, typically depicted across areas of a brand, such as interactions, communication, packaging design, environment, and so on.